mehmetcolgecen/AWS/aws/class-notes/04-24-2021-cloudfront-callahan/Hands-on-Cloudfront.md

+# Hands-on CF-01 : Configuring Cloudfront with Route53, ACM and S3 as Static Website

 ## Part 1 - Creating a Certificate

 - Go to Certificate Manager service and select "Provision Certificates" ----> "Get Started"